 After being promoted to Director, Residency Training, Jeffries attained Board Certification in Family Medicine from the American Osteopathic Board of General Practice and Fellow, American Academy of Family Physicians.
 He later passed Board Certification for Added Qualification in Geriatric Medicine.

 Dr. Jeffries is a member of the American Academy of Family Physicians, Association of Military Osteopathic Physicians, and Surgeons (Past President), Uniformed Services Academy of Family Physicians, American Osteopathic Association, and the Association of Military Surgeons of the United States.

-In 1990 he served in Operation Desert Shield with augmentation to the 1st Marine Division, Artillery Regimental Surgeon, 11th Marines.
-In theater, he was appointed deputy then acting Division Surgeon and in 1991 he was permanently assigned as Division Surgeon.
-In December 1992, he was appointed Marine Forces Central Command and I Marine Expeditionary Force (Forward) Force Surgeon for Operation Restore Hope in Somalia representing U.S. military healthcare to the Coalition.
+During Operation Desert Shield, Jeffries served with augmentation to the 1st Marine Division, Artillery Regimental Surgeon, 11th Marines.
+In theater, he was appointed deputy then acting Division Surgeon and later Division Surgeon.
+Next, he was appointed Marine Forces Central Command and I Marine Expeditionary Force (Forward) Force Surgeon for Operation Restore Hope in Somalia representing U.S. military healthcare to the Coalition.